sebastiangreger/kirby3-commentions/README.md

 # Kirby 3 Commentions

-A comment system and Webmention endpoint for [Kirby CMS](https://getkirby.com).
+A versatile comment system and integrated Webmention endpoint for [Kirby CMS](https://getkirby.com).

 - Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention)
 - Incoming webmentions are stored in a queue and processed asynchronously
 - Comments can be approved/deleted in the Panel
 - A range of methods, API endpoints and hooks allow to build custom frontends, applications, and flows on top
-- Supports multi-language sites and virtual pages
+- Supports multilingual sites and virtual pages

 > Versions 1.x (May 2020 and later) are **no longer compatible with the experimental 0.x versions**.
-After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); a migration tool assists in converting existing commention data to the new format.
+After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); a migration tool assists in converting existing commention data to the new storage format.

 _NB.
-The plugin only covers incoming webmentions (i.e. receiving notifications from other websites who link to a page).
-Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions)._
+The plugin only covers incoming webmentions, i.e. receiving notifications from other websites who link to a page.
+Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions) (which has recently been updated as well)._

 ## Table of contents